bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-automation.md

 ## Timeline

 **Silver cluster timeline**
-- Beginning January 23, 2024 these automated tools will run every Tuesday morning
+- Beginning January 23, 2024 these automated tools will run every Tuesday morning.

 **Gold and Emerald cluster timeline**
 - As of February 6, 2024 these scripts have not been implemented in the Gold and Emerald clusters.
 Implementation is planned for early 2024, and will be announced in the [devops-alerts rocketchat channel](https://chat.developer.gov.bc.ca/channel/devops-alerts).